wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 ```

 Extract a string from an existing metric name, source name, or point tag value and rename the metric in `expression` with that string.
-If you don't specify the second parameter (`metric|source|{tagk, <pointTagKey>}`), it defaults to `source`.
+If you don't specify the second parameter (`metric|source|{tagk, <pointTagKey>}`), it defaults to `metric`.

 Here are some sample scenarios:
 * You want to group by a given parameter that is only found within a metric, source, or point tag value.